-Develops the charter for each annual ROP implementation audit, choosing audit focus areas in consultation with IRIB and the regions.
+Develops and issues the charter for each annual ROP implementation audit, choosing audit focus areas in consultation with IRIB and the regions.

 Provides staff for the ROP implementation audit team.

+Reviews and concurs on the final report containing results of the annual ROP implementation audit.

+03.05 Audit Team Leader

+Coordinates with the IRAB chief to select team members.

+Leads the development of the charter, working with the IRAB chief, region, and other team members.

+Develops the plan to execute a successful audit prep week and onsite week including the entrance and exit meeting, other daily meetings with regional staff, and a method to capture team notes regarding the standardized audit item and focus areas.

+Leads the disposition of comments on the draft audit report before obtaining concurrences.

+Communicates with the ROP self-assessment lead as needed to ensure requirements of the audit, documentation, and responses are met.

-0307C-04 REQUIREMENTS
+0307C-04 REQUIREMENTS AND GUIDANCE

 The ROP self-assessment program will include ROP implementation audits of regional offices to appraise regional program performance in terms of effectiveness and uniformity of ROP implementation.
-This annual audit ensures predictable, reliable, and ROP implementation across all regions.
-This appendix provides the implementing for activities described in IMC 0307, Section 06.01.d.
+This annual audit ensures transparent, objective, predictable, scrutable, reliable, and uniform ROP implementation across all regions.
+This appendix provides the implementing directions for activities described in IMC 0307, Section 06.01.d.

 04.01 Audit Periodicity and Schedule